Matrices perturbed by random noise: The accuracy of low-rank approximation: Introduction

 \usetikzlibrary{decorations.pathreplacing}

-In this paper, we introduce a novel method (based on contour analysis) to bound $\| \tilde A_p -A_p \|$.
-This method is also robust, leading to both new bounds for the problem at hand and further developments on various other topics in matrix analysis; see \cite{TranlinhVu, DKTranVu1, DKTranVu2}.
-Our key new concept in this study is the skewness parameters $x$ and $y$ (see Definition \ref{def: xyz}), which measure the interaction of $E$ with the singular vectors of $A$; see Subsection \ref{section:skewness}.
-The moral is that one can get better estimates by examining the actual interaction between $E$ and the eigenvectors of $A$, instead of just using classical (worst case) analysis.
-Among others, these parameters allow us to get better improvements as the dimensions of the matrix increase.
+The goal of this paper is to introduce a new mathematical tool to address this question.
+Our new method is based on contour analysis and is robust.
+It enables us to obtain new bounds for the problem (of low rank approximation) at hand and also new bounds on many other matrix functionals; see \cite{TranlinhVu, DKTranVu1, DKTranVu2}.

+The key new concept in our study is the {\it skewness parameters } $x$ and $y$ (see Definition \ref{def: xyz}), which measure the interaction of $E$ with the singular vectors of $A$; see Subsection \ref{section:skewness}.
+The moral here is that one can get better estimates by examining the actual interaction between $E$ and the eigenvectors of $A$, instead of using the worst analysis (which leads to the classical estimates).
+Surprisingly, these parameters enable us to get better improvements as the dimensions of the matrix increase, which can be seen as a blessing of high dimensions.

+Thanks to these new ideas, we obtain new bounds, which significantly improve standard estimates in many settings.
+One can use these bounds to derive better accuracy and certainty in the error analysis of algorithms involving low-rank approximation of noise inputs.
+We will present an example in Section \ref{sec: Apps} and more will follow in subsequent papers.
+The main focus of the paper is, however, the new mathematical ideas and estimates.

-In this paper, we focus on the case when the rank of $A$ is relatively small (at most $m^c$ for a small constant $c$, say, $1/5$).
-To start, this is a very important case.
-Indeed, in many applications, the matrix $A$ indeed has relatively low rank; see \cite{WW1, netflix, deerwester1990indexing}.
+We focus on the case when the rank of $A$ is relatively small (at most $m^c$ for a small constant $c$, say, $1/5$).
+This is perhaps the most interesting case in practice.
+In real-life applications, it has been observed that many data sets, from very different areas (movie rating, medical records, genomics, social networks) are approximately low rank.
+As a matter of fact, researchers are trying to come up with a theoretical explanation for this phenomenon; see, for example, \cite{tenenbaum2000global, UT1}.

+The low rank assumption also often comes up in theoretical study.
 We provide four examples of this phenomenon in Appendix \ref{App: motivating examples}, all of which are well-known problems in statistics and theoretical computer science: the {\it matrix recovery }problem, the {\it spiked covariance matrix} problem, the {\it hidden partition (stochastic block model)} problem, and the {\it Gaussian mixture problem. } In these examples, the rank is often $O(1)$ or $\tilde O(1)$; see Appendix \ref{App: motivating examples}.

-In practice, it has also been observed that many data sets, from very different areas (movie rating, medical records, genomics, social networks) are approximately low rank.
-As a matter of fact, researchers are trying to come up with a theoretical explanation for this phenomenon; e.g., \cite{tenenbaum2000global, UT1}.
-Therefore, we feel that the low rank case deserves an independent and accessible treatment.